top of page

 • Hydrocortisone cream for insect bites and rashes

-• Pain relievers (like ibuprofen or acetaminophen)
+• Pain relievers (ibuprofen or acetaminophen)

-• Allergy medication (antihistamines like Benadryl)
+• Allergy medications (antihistamines like Benadryl)

 • Burn cream or aloe vera